ray-flores/hhsapp/README.md

 ![alternative text](https://github.com/ray-flores/hhsapp/blob/main/public/assets/ward-search.png?raw=true "Search for a nurse by ward name")
 Search nurses by ward will list all nurses on the ward below.
 If fields are empty, all nurses will be listed with pagination.

 Nurses can be added as long as all fields are filled in (> 0 characters) and the ward name is valid.
-Future improvements include regex to check email address as well as character length validations for first and last names.
+Future improvements include regex to check email address as well as character length and case validations for first and last names.
+A more sophisticated, multi-digit, autoincrementing function to produce an Employee ID would also be better.

 LANGUAGE: